Nigeria and its Creative Industry

-The Nigerian Creative Industry stands as one of the country’s fastest-growing Industry.
+The Nigerian Creative Industry stands as one of the country’s fastest-growing Industries.
 Noted for its massive 2.3% contribution to the Nigerian GDP, the Industry has drawn some attention from the Government and top personnel.

 Now, if you are a fashion designer and you are looking to own your business or grow an existing business, then understanding how the Government can help you is essential.

 The Central Bank of Nigeria started an initiative with the bankers’ committee called Creative Industry Financing Initiative (CIFI) where they fund creatives.
 It gets interesting.
 The CIFI was created to bring your dreams to life and also create an avenue for job creation through entrepreneurs.
-It is deliberate in bringing out the potentials of the youth in the creative Industry.
+It is deliberate in bringing out the potential of the youth in the creative Industry.

 The Initiative is designed to give all fashion designers in the Nigerian creative industry access to long-term, low-cost financing to boost job creation in Nigeria, particularly among the youth.
 Long-term, low-cost financing means that the CBN would give a long period to repay the loan say 5-10 years depending on what you want, and also the interest rate would be relatively low.